Lettings Policy

 1. Purpose

-Riverside are committed to ensuring that properties are offered to potential customers, the majority of whom are unable to secure a home on the open market, in an efficient, customer focused and timely manner.
+1.1 Riverside is committed to ensuring that properties are offered to potential customers, the majority of whom are unable to secure a home on the open market, in an efficient, customer focused and timely manner.
 This policy also aims to help us make the best use of our housing stock to achieve mixed, sustainable communities.

-Riverside aims to ensure that applicants can access clear information on how to apply and obtain housing, and the services and standards they can expect from us.
+1.2 We aim to ensure that applicants can access clear information on how to apply and obtain housing, and the services and standards they can expect from us.

-* Section 106 refers to the Town and Country Planning Act 1990, and will usually mean that planning consent for a particular development was approved in part due to an agreement that homes would only be allocated to applicants living or working in the locality.
+* Section 106 refers to the Town and Country Planning Act 1990 and will usually mean that planning consent for a particular development was approved in part due to an agreement that homes would only be allocated to applicants living or working in the locality.

 2. Scope